-You will notice from this that the scheme funding position has improved.
-This improvement is due to a combination of higher than expected investment returns, extra company contributions in accordance with the Recovery Plan and changes to the benefits.
+You will notice from this that the scheme funding position has deteriorated.
+The deterioration is mainly due to lower Gilt Yields, which have increased the liabilities beyond expectations to all schemes.

 If a scheme is in deficit, it is required to agree a Recovery Plan with the employer.
 The standard term is ten years, if the Recovery Plan is set to last for longer, it will have been specifically agreed with The Pensions Regulator (TPR).
 A longer term for the Recovery Plan indicates the scheme is in severe difficulties.